Ryan-Martin22/The-Cocktail-Lab/README.md

 C.  As a First Time Visitor,  want to be able to easily navigate to the section of the webpage i am most interested in.
-* Upon entering the site, the navigation bar made it very easy to quickly navigate to the exact page in which i was looking.
+* Upon entering the site, the navigation bar made it very easy to quickly navigate to the exact section in which i was looking.
-* Being a soingle scroll page made it easy to seamlessly scroll through each differnt part of the page.
+* Being a single scroll page made it easy to seamlessly scroll through each differnt part of the page.

 D.  As a First Time Visitor, i want to be able to easily locate the companys social media links to find more information if needed.